Andrew Road triple murder: Sek Kim Wah

-Sometime in 1981 while he was still in the boys' home, Sek was assigned work planting orchids in the garden of one household.
-That household happened to be that of Robert Tay.
+Sometime in 1981, while he was still in the boys' home, Sek was assigned work planting orchids in the garden of the household of Robert Tay.
 He was also given temporary employment in Tay's factory.
-It was this that led Sek to wanting to rob the wealthy businessman, culminating into the brutal triple killings at Andrew Road.
+It was this that led Sek to want to rob the wealthy businessman.

 Nyu Kok Meng

-Nyu Kok Meng (Traditional Chinese: 饒國明; Simplified Chinese: 饶国明; Pinyin: ráo guómíng) is a Malaysian born sometime between 24 July 1963 and 23 July 1964.
-Nyu was the sixth child out of eight children; he had three older sisters, two older brothers and a younger brother and sister.
-All his older sisters were married and living in Singapore, and his 62-year-old father worked as a driver in Singapore.
+Nyu Kok Meng (Traditional Chinese: 饒國明; Simplified Chinese: 饶国明; Pinyin: Ráo Guómíng) is a Malaysian born sometime between 24 July 1963 and 23 July 1964.
+Nyu was the sixth of eight children.
+His 62-year-old father worked as a driver in Singapore.
 His hometown was in Pekan Nanas, Johor.

 According to Nyu's 42-year-old mother, her son was originally a well-behaved and helpful child, always working part-time in a rubber plantation while studying in secondary school to provide money for the family.
 Nyu eventually dropped out of school due to financial difficulties and having no time to study.
 After this, Nyu went to work in a bakery nearby his hometown and became the caretaker of his boss's children, sending money to his family monthly before he left Malaysia to work as a welder in Singapore in 1981.

 It was there when Nyu gradually began to go astray, as he began to befriend and interact with secret society members and ignored his family's advice to not do so.
-One of the secret society members would later become his best friend, Lau Beng Hiong, whom Nyu told Mdm Tang he wanted to be buried with on that fateful day of 23 July 1983.
-Lau, who was 18 when he died, was killed by four members of a rival gang during a gang fight on 22 May 1983, two months before the Andrew Road incident.
-Nyu, who only met Sek a few days before the Andrew Road case, agreed to take part in the robbery after Sek asked him to do so.
+One of the society members would later become his best friend, Lau Beng Hiong, whom Nyu told Tang he wanted to be buried with.
+Lau, who was 18 when he died, was killed by four members of a rival gang during a gang fight on 22 May 1983, two months before the Andrew Road murders.
+Nyu, who had only met Sek a few days before, agreed to take part in the robbery after Sek asked him.